About Business Rates & Freedom of Information Requests

 It is not possible to supply the period/financial year to which the write on relates?

 New Accounts Raised in September 2016

 A list of these accounts are a snap-shot as at the date of production please click here (PDF, 81KB, 1 page).

 The Isle of Wight Council cannot vouch for the ongoing accuracy of the data as accounts are being updated daily.

 This is a listing of all properties regardless of rateable value, please click here (PDF, 1623KB, 73 pages).
 Information is redacted where the liable party is in the name of individuals/sole traders.

-Correspondence address and telephone numbers are not provided - this information is available from Companies House or telephone directory.
+Correspondence address and telephone numbers are not provided.
+This information is available from Companies House or the telephone directory.